ngobrolin/web-site/README.md

 Ngobrolin is a video podcast platform focused on delivering engaging tech content.
 This repository contains both the main Phoenix application and a Next.js reference implementation.

-## Current Goals

-1. Implement main page layout in Phoenix/LiveView matching the design of the Next.js implementation:
-   - Navigation bar with logo, menu items, and search
-   - Episode directory with grid layout
-   - Footer with copyright and social links

 ## Progress

 - [x] Initial Phoenix application setup